 After the WUSA suspended operations in the fall of 2003, Prozzo joined the Western Massachusetts Lady Pioneers of the W-1 League.
 She was named captain of the team and was selected to the All-Conference first team.
 She also played for the Long Island Lady Riders of the W-1 League from 1997-2000.
 With the Riders, she was the team captain and was selected to the W-1 League All-Star team.

 Prozzo attended the University of Connecticut from 1995-1999, graduating with a Bachelor of Science degree in kinesiology/exercise science.
-She finished her collegiate career with 16 goals and 64 assists for 96 points in 97 games.
-She is the all-time career record holder for assists at UConn.
-A Huntington, NY native, Prozzo is also ranked sixth in games played and 11th all-time in career points.
+She finished her collegiate career with 16 goals and 64 assists for 96 points in 97 games, setting the career-record for assists at UConn.
+A Huntington, NY native, Prozzo also finished her career sixth in games played and 11th all-time in career points.
 She was a finalist for the Missouri Athletic Club Award and Soccer Buzz's Player of the Year (1998).
-The midfielder/defender graduated in 1999 with the school record for assists as a sophomore (23) and as a junior (22).
-Her sophomore year total is also the best single-season total in school history.
+The midfielder/defender graduated in 1999 with the single-season record for assists as a sophomore (23) and as a junior (22).
+Her sophomore year total was also the top single-season total in school history.
 Prozzo received the team MVP award in 1997 and earned First Team All-Big East, All-Northeast, and All-New England honors three times during her tenure with the Huskies.

 Prozzo graduated from Huntington High School in 1995.
 While at Huntington, she was named All-America and All-East Region while also sharing the honors for New York State Co-Player of the Year with her twin sister, Margaret, who coaches at the University of Connecticut.
 She holds a National Soccer Coaches Association of America (NSCAA) coaching diploma and has coached all ages in the youth and premier programs in New York, Philadelphia and Connecticut.
 She is also a staff member with the FSA/SoccerPlus Premier Club in Farmington, CT.